 Sure, industrial grade photo editing systems are a different story, but for most average users, the hardware for photo editing does not have to be as complex as a workstation PC.

-Let us review the critical components here.
+Let us review the critical components here as well as the general specifications.

 A good processor has a direct effect on the performance of the photo editing software.
 Let us take Photoshop, for instance.